jmcevoy1984/Django-Unleashed/README.md

 This is the Django project I am currently working through from the above book.

-# Current Chapter: Chapter 7 - Allowing User Input with Forms (Chp: 7.1)
+# Current Chapter: Chapter 8 - Displaying Forms in Templates (Chp: 8.1)